rgwch/mikrorest/README.md

   /**
    * Adds a new route to the MikroRest instance.
    * If the method is called several times with the same method and path,
-   * handlers are just appended to existing.
+   * handlers are just appended to existing (and are executed in that order if the ropute is called later).
    * @param method The HTTP method for the route (GET, POST, OPTIONS, PUT, DELETE)
    * @param path The path for the route, starting with /
    * @param handlers The handler functions for the route, If more than one handler is supplied,